lgcontact/gita/README.md

-# README for git/gita folder
+# README for git/gita material

 This is some test bumpf for uploading and cloning from local Git to GitHub.